-The Bank does not invest in trading equity securities other than investments in subsidiaries or affiliated companies, common shares resulted from debt restructuring, and certain property funds which have high potential return and sound management.
+The Bank does not engage in equity securities trading transactions other than investments in subsidiaries or affiliated companies, common shares received from debt restructuring, and certain property funds which have high potential return and sound management.
 For commodity derivatives, the Bank fully hedges against the commodity risk on a back-to-back basis, thereby no market risk exposure on trading book of equity securities or commodities.